elix/elix/mixins/docs/content.md

 <a name="module_content"></a>

 ## content
-Helpers for accessing a component's content.
+These functions help access component content.

 <a name="module_content.substantiveElements"></a>